t0-n1/rapidRecon/README.md

 ### search

-Search for a pattern in the DNS record file.
+Search for a pattern in the DNS record file, which can reside locally on disk or remotely (fileless).
 Three submodes of operation:
 - all: iterate all providers and for each one filter by provider subdomains before searching for the pattern.
 - &lt;provider&gt;: filter by provider subdomains before searching for the pattern.
 - open: search directly for the pattern.